advanced-security/ghas-api-python-scripts/README.md

                         ISO date string to filter secrets detected after this date (e.g., 2023-01-01)
 ```

+## 🛠️ Alternatives

+There are several alternative tools and scripts available for managing GitHub Advanced Security alerts.
+Some popular options include:

+- [GHAS to CSV](https://github.com/advanced-security/ghas-to-csv): A tool for exporting GitHub Advanced Security alerts to CSV format.
+- [GHASToolkit for Python](https://github.com/GeekMasher/ghastoolkit): A collection of tools for working with GitHub Advanced Security, including alert management.
+- [GitHub CLI](https://cli.github.com/): A command-line tool for interacting with GitHub, including managing security alerts.
+- [GitHub REST API](https://docs.github.com/en/rest): Directly use the GitHub REST API to create custom scripts for managing alerts.

 ## 🤝 Contributing

 Contributions are welcome!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to this project.